-React Native is the first framework that completely fulfills the promise of cross-platform native app development.
-Although it’s fairly recent, it’s been already successfully utilized by companies and startups of various sizes and different industries.
-React Native combines the advantages of native and hybrid apps.
+To put it simply, React Native combines the advantages of native and hybrid apps.
 On average, iOS and Android versions of the same app share 60-70% of the codebase, which speeds up the development process significantly.
-On the top of that, it gives a native-like user experience.
+On top of that, it gives a native-like user experience.

 React Native based parts of the app are constantly being optimized.
-For example, Event Dashboard performs twice as faster than at the beginning.
+For example, the Event Dashboard performs twice as fast as at the beginning.

-Facebook app wasn’t the first one created with React Native – it was Facebook Ads App.
-First on Android then on iOS, it was the first cross-platform app in the history of React Native development.
+The Facebook app wasn’t the first one created with React Native – it was a Facebook Ads app.
+Initially released on Android (then on iOS), it was the first cross-platform app in the history of React Native development.

-React Native was a perfect match for this App.
-It extremely complex, as it deals with various ad formats, currencies, forms of payment and time zones.
+React Native was a perfect match for this app.
+It's extremely complex, as it deals with various ad formats, currencies, forms of payment and time zones.

-React Native allowed Instagram dev team to ship features faster to both iOS and Android version of the app.
+React Native allowed the Instagram dev team to ship features faster to both iOS and Android versions of the app.
 The percentage of shared code is extremely high: from 85% in Comment Moderation view to 99% (!) in Post Promote view.

-Discord app was one of the first on the market build with React Native.
-They decided to go with this technology for iOS app even before the official premiere of this framework in 2016.
+Discord app was one of the first on the market built with React Native.
+The company decided to use this technology for their iOS app even before the official release of the framework in 2016.

 Taking it from Fanghao Chen from their app development team, React Native has proven to be extremely successful at Discord.
 It allowed to write reusable code and iterate quickly and efficiently with just a two-person team.